Skip to Content

 What is A Psychoeducational Assessment?

 Parents are often asked to have their child undergo a psychoeducational assessment yet are confused about what that means.
 A psychoeducational assessment is also commonly referred to as a learning, educational, or academic assessment.
 A psychoeducational assessment is conducted to help us understand how a child learns and processes information.
-Psychologists are usually asked to complete a psychoeducational assessment when a teacher or parent suspects that a child has a learning disability (LD) or difficulties with attention (ADHD).
+Psychologists are usually asked to complete a psychoeducational assessment when a teacher or parent suspects that a child has a learning disability (LD) and/or difficulties with attention, hyperactivity, or impulsivity (ADHD).

 high school girl looking down at a blank piece of paper seeming frustrated